Next to Normal: Nordic countries

 The European premiere and the first non-English language production opened in September 2010 at Det Norske Teatret in Oslo, Norway under the direction of Svein Sturla Hungnes.
 The cast included Heidi Gjermundsen Broch as Diana and Charlotte Frogner as Natalie Broch received the 2011 Hedda Award (Norway's highest theatrical accolade) for her portrayal.
 This production was later re-staged for a Swedish premiere at the Wermland Opera A Finnish production opened in December 2010 in Helsinki, Finland at Studio Pasila, where it ran for one year.
 A Swedish-language production opened in September 2012 at Wasa Teater in Vaasa, Finland.
 The cast included Anna-Maria Hallgarn as Diana.
 Another Finnish-language production was staged at the Tampere Workers' Theatre from October 2012 through February 2013.
 A Danish-language production ran from February 2012 until April 2012 at Nørrebro Teater in Copenhagen, Denmark.
-A Swedish-language production opened open at Swedish Theatre in Helsinki in November 2021 and ran until March 2022.
+A Swedish-language production opened at Swedish Theatre in Helsinki in November 2021 and ran until March 2022.
 The show premiered again in Sweden in 2022, after being postponed due to the COVID-19 pandemic, at Uppsala City Theatre with Helen Sjöholm as Diana.
 In 2023 Next to normal had a sold out run at Teater Västernorrland with Kristina Lindgren as Diana.
-A second Danish-language production opened at Odense Teater December 2024, running until January 2025.
+A second Danish-language production opened at Odense Teater December 2024 and ran until January 2025.